danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 }
 ```

 These behaviours were great for prototyping, and many enemies came together incredibly quickly as a result.
-My favourite example is the [`Summon`](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/behaviours.ts#L144) behaviour which I built so that the [`Piper`](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/objects.ts#L260-L268) could _summon_ rats as he jigs through the level.
+My favourite example is the [`Summon`](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/behaviours.ts#L144) behaviour which I built so that the [`Piper`](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/objects.ts#L260-L268) could _summon_ rats as he comes through the level.
 This ended up becoming the core mechanic for [`Wizard`](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/objects.ts#L357) who _summons_ portals.
 In turn, those portals _summon_ random enemies.

 {% image "/img/norman-behaviours-wizard.gif" "" %}

 I had already drawn a sprite for the wizard before I decided on the behaviour, but it must have taken about 5 minutes to draw the portal sprite, define the particle effects, and add the summon behaviours to both.
 These kinds of feedback cycles make a huge difference for development velocity!

 ### 5. Music
 It's easy to overlook sound as an important part of making a game, but it makes a _huge_ difference.
-I debated writing about sound in the _What Didn't Work_ section, because I wasn't able to get any sound effects into the game, which was a shame.
+I debated writing about sound in the _What Didn't Work_ section, because I was disappointed not to get any sound effects into the game.
 However, I'm still pleased with how the musical aspects turned out.

 I decided to make the music in the game build as Norman progresses through the waves of villagers.
 Things start with a solitary "organ" pedalling away at a single note, before its joined by a randomly generated bassline, and eventually a kick drum.
 I tried generating lead synth lines, hi-hats and snare layers, but they all ended up having so much procedural variance that I didn't feel comfortable keeping them.